sifulan-access-federation/ifirexman-training/guides/idp.md

 6. If your IdP will be using `Azure AD` as the backend authenticator, copy your Azure AD IdP metadata file (i.e. `azure.xml`) to the working folder.
 If your IdP will be using `Google Directory` as the backend authenticator, copy your Google Directory IdP metadata file (i.e. `google.xml`) to the working folder.

-7. Edit the `values.yaml` file (see an example at the `idp` sub-folder inside the `manifest` folder).
+7. Edit the `values.yaml` file (see an example [here](../manifest/idp/values.yaml)).
 Generally, there are 2 sections that you would need to update: `IdP Configuration` and `Federation Configuration`.
 A brief explanation and sample entries are provided in the file.

 8. Add the `ifirexman` repository to Helm: